Rhythm-X #1 ( 7 mins)

 When clicked in Rhythm-X, this starts playback from the beginning.
 It becomes disabled when playback starts.

-During playback, this is enabled, and the above control is disabled, as is the one shown below.
+During playback, this is enabled, and the start playback control is disabled, as is the resume playback control shown below.
 It pauses playback when clicked in Rhythm-X.

 When playback is paused, when clicked in Rhythm-X playback resumes from where it was paused.